 As part of the project plan it is important to consider potential risks arising during the delivery.
-Council recommends your organisation completes a Risk Management Plan and review Council's Enterprise and Risk Opportunity Management Policy.
-An example of a simple Risk Management Plan can be found here: Sample Risk Management Plan.
+Council requires your organisation to complete a Risk Management Plan.
+An Risk Management Plan template can be found here.

 11. Project budget

 As part of the project plan it is important to provide a realistic and complete project budget.
 The budget must address the following: